almas/kodi-addon-univision/README.md

 The addon provider is not responsible for any issues caused by using this addon.
 In addition, it is a third-party addon that is not affiliated with Univision Anywhere in any way.

 ### Installation
-Download the zip (on the right of github page) and use the kodi menu to install it: System -> Add-ons -> Install from zip file -> Find the downloaded file.
+Install hashiname repository which provides this plugin installation.
+Afterwards, install Univision Anywhere IPTV addon from the kodi menu: Videos -> Video Add-ons -> Get More... -> Univision Anywhere -> Install.

+### Watch
+kodi menu: Videos -> Video Add-ons -> Univision Anywhere.